 The current D-Air technology uses sensors, GPS telemetry, accelerometers, gyroscopes and a microprocessor using a sophisticated algorithm to sense a collision or fall, then appropriately deploys the airbag system to protect the rider from injury.

 This system checks 1000 times per second whether or not the airbag is needed and when necessary can inflate the bags in 15 milliseconds or at slower speeds to better match the type of fall sensed.

-It can decide quickly not to deploy the system at all when speeds are lower than 10 kph when the extra protection isn’t needed, but if the rider starts tumbling afterwards it can deploy if the parameters sensed change.
+It can decide quickly not to deploy the system at all when speeds are lower than 10 kph and the extra protection isn’t needed, but if the rider starts tumbling afterwards it can and will react quickly to deploy then.

 The algorithm can distinguish a high side fall from a low side one and respond appropriately.